-Pastor Scott is married to Kristi, who is also a Lutheran minister (Nativity Lutheran Church, Commerce City).
-They are the proud parents of two beautiful daughters, Jasmine (age 6) and Tiffany (age 4), and are very excited about life in Vail!
-Scott and Kristi enjoy biking, skiing and climbing the mountains of Colorado, traveling, jogging and wood working.
-Passionate about the outdoors, in the summer of 2000 they completed climbing all 54 of Colorado’s Fourteeners, the first clergy couple to do so.
-During their joint sabbatical in the summer of 2007 they were privileged to summit Mount Kilimanjaro, which at 19,340 feet, is the highest peak on the Continent of Africa.
-They are also avid skiers.
-Kristi has served on ski patrol and as an instructor in years past, and Scott has spent their marriage of over 20 years keeping up!
-Pastor Scott can be reached on his personal email at email@example.com.
+Pastor Scott is married to the Rev. Kristi Beebe (also a Lutheran minister serving at Nativity Lutheran Church in Commerce City, CO).
+They are the proud parents of two beautiful daughters, Jasmine and Tiffany.
+Pastor Scott and Kristi enjoy skiing, biking and climbing the mountains of Colorado.
+Passionate about the outdoors, in the summer of 2000 they completed climbing all 54 of the famed Colorado Fourteeners.
+During their joint sabbatical in the summer of 2007 they were privileged to summit Mount Kilimanjaro, which at 19,340 feet is the highest peak on the Continent of Africa.
+Pastor Scott can be reached on his personal email at [email protected]

 Left to Right: Pastor Don Simonton, Pastor Scott Beebe, Pastor Carl Walker

 Pastor Walker served Mt. of the Holy Cross Lutheran Church starting April of 1993 and retired in July of 2008.
 Prior to coming to Vail he served congregations in Lakewood and Wheat Ridge, Colorado.
 Pastor Walker's interests include just about anything that can be done in God's great outdoors including skiing, hiking, flyfishing, biking and nature study.
 He and his wife, Ruth, have two married children and two grandchildren.
 Pastor Walker is a graduate of Concordia Theological Seminary (M.Div. and S.T.M.) and Christ Seminary (D.Min.).